gradle/ide-smoke-tests/README.md

 ## Setup Test Environment

+- Install required IDEs
-- Install IntelliJ IDEA EAP
+  - Install IntelliJ IDEA, EAP and latest stable release
+- Clone this repository
+- Update Gradle wrappers to the latest snapshot version
+- Clean projects
+  - `git clean -fdx`

+## Run test scenarios

+Repeat instructions for all test projects in this repositories.
+The test projects are the numbered folders in the root of this repository.

-- Import project
+- Import test project into IDE
-- Check features below
+- Wait for the sync to finish

 ## Features to verify